boonecabaldev/BC-Portfolio/README.md

 - **[Meta live interview about Autopsy of Hope](https://www.facebook.com/groups/hopeforhealingnetwork/permalink/1222742602670094/)**

-  This was a live interview that I did with the Facebook group *Hope for Healing Network*, covering sections I and II of *The Heretic*.
+  This was a live interview that I did with the Facebook group *Hope for Healing Network*, covering sections I and II of *Tm Autopsy of Hope*.

 ## AI